ElonH/download-artifact/README.md

-# Download-Artifact v2 Preview
+# Download-Artifact-RegExp

-This downloads artifacts from your build
+This downloads artifacts with RegExp from your build

 See also [upload-artifact](https://github.com/actions/upload-artifact).